New Zealand Rare Breeds Website: www.rarebreeds.co.nz – Information

 The Hokonui hills in the heart of Southland, New Zealand, are widely known as the home of an illicit and potent “Home Brew” whisky.
 Not so well known is an interesting breed of wild sheep which have made the rugged and isolated Hokonui Hills their home for more than a century.

 At one time more than 2000 Merino sheep roamed the hills.
-Today only about 100 remain feral.
+Today only about 100 remain in the wild.
 Another 100 to 150 are being retained in domestic flocks.

 Full-mouth Hokonui ram (white) with ram hogget